gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

 I am not even sure why I am sharing this iteration, it was literally discarded at the minute.
-After some research, when I say "research" I mean googling "scripting in erlang", the first thing that I do is landing at the official erlang docs for [`escript`](https://www.erlang.org/doc/man/escript.html).
+After some research, when I say "research" I mean googling "scripting in erlang", the first thing that I did was landing at the official erlang docs for [`escript`](https://www.erlang.org/doc/man/escript.html).
-I copy and paste the factorial `escript` example:
+Then I copied and pasted the factorial `escript` example:

 ```erlang
 #!/usr/bin/env escript